-§8.1.2 – A dabbed player must go tap their mallet on the boards at half–court (on either side).
-This action is referred to as to “tap-in.”
+§8.1.2 – A dabbed player must tap their mallet on the boards at half–court (on either side).
+This action is referred to as a “tap-in.”

-§184.108.40.206 – A dabbed player is allowed a reasonable amount of time to withdraw from the area of play.
-However, a Referee may assess a penalty if a dabbed player interferes with the game play in a way that results in an advantage for their team.
+§18.104.22.168 – A dabbed player is allowed a reasonable amount of time to withdraw from the area of play.
+However, a Referee may assess a minimum of a Minor penalty if a dabbed player interferes with game play in a way that results in an advantage for their team.

-§220.127.116.11 – If a dabbed player blocks a shot on their own goal that would have otherwise crossed the goal line, the Referee may award a point to the shooter’s team.
-This is emphasized in regards to §8.1.3.
+§22.214.171.124 – If a dabbed player blocks a shot on their own goal that would have otherwise crossed the goal line, the Referee may award a Penalty Shot.
+A dab on the goal is defined in §8.1.3.

-§8.1.3 – A player that leans with any portion of their body against or grabs the goal with their hand for stability is considered a dabbed player.
+§8.1.3 – A player that leans or places any part of their body on or against the goal is considered a dabbed player.

 §8.2 – Toppling